 Recently at our last Council meeting for 2019, Hawkesbury Mayor Barry Calvert moved a Mayoral Minute to seize on the high profile of bushfires in the Hawkesbury.

 In it, he advocated for Hawkesbury to build a new purpose-built Fire Control Headquarters, to replace the current facility at Wilberforce.

-I know Fire Control well, having volunteered there for some years in my teens and twenties, under the then Fire Control Officer, the late Bill Rodger.
+I know Fire Control well, having volunteered there for some years in my teens and twenties, under the then Fire Control Officer, Bill Rodger.
 Situated in the old Colo Shire Council chambers building, it was an ageing, awkward and pokey fit even a quarter century ago.
 Colo Shire Council was founded in 1906 and amalgamated into the Hawkesbury Shire Council in 1981.

 At times of emergency, the place just isn’t big enough.
 Temporary structures have to be built outside, necessitating much to-and-fro.